BitcoinDesign/Guide/guide/getting-started/open-design.md

 - moral and responsible choices
 - products that solve real problems and address real needs
-- usability accessibility for the broadest possible range of people, locations, and backgrounds
+- usability and accessibility for the broadest possible range of people, locations, and backgrounds
 - highly functional aesthetic elements that influence both how people feel and think

-## Getting
+## Getting started

-If you are new to open design for bitcoin, which many are, it can be tricky to find a place to start.
+If you are new to open design for Bitcoin, which many are, it can be tricky to find a place to start.
 Not only is the tech complex, but there are few educational resources available.
-The  [Contribute page]({{ '/contribute' | relative_url }}) is a good starting point.
+The [contribute page]({{ '/contribute' | relative_url }}) is a good starting point.
 These tips can also help you find your footing:

 - Join the [Bitcoin Design Community]({{site.slack_invite_url}}) on Slack and see what others are discussing.
 A good way to get started is by asking questions and joining conversations that interest you.
 Our [Community Calls](https://github.com/BitcoinDesign/Meta/issues?q=is%3Aissue+is%3Aopen+Community+Call) and [Design Review](https://github.com/BitcoinDesign/Meta/issues?q=is%3Aissue+is%3Aopen+Design+Review+Call+) calls are also great ways to get active.